LAPIS LAZULI AS USED IN ESTATE JEWELRY AND ANTIQUE JEWELRY

 ORIGIN OF NAME

 The name lapis lazuli is from the Latin word for "lapis", meaning stone and the Persian word "lazhward" meaning blue.
 Prior to the middle ages, lapis was called "sapphirus" which also means blue.
-It is considered that in ancient texts that references to "sapphirus" was to lapis and not to sapphires.
+It is considered that in ancient texts that reference to "sapphirus" was to lapis and not to sapphires.

 VIEW OUR LAPIS LAZULI ESTATE JEWELRY COLLECTION